Reloaded-Project/Reloaded.Hooks-rs/docs/design/wrappers.md

 ## Optimization

-### Align Wrappers to 16 Byte Addresses
+### Align Wrappers to Architecture Recommended Alignment

-!!! tip "This optimizes CPU instruction fetch, which operates on 16 byte boundaries."
+!!! tip "This optimizes CPU instruction fetch, which (on x86) operates on 16 byte boundaries."

 So we align our wrappers to these boundaries.